-- The Chronicles Of Narnia - for Christianity (according to Word Of God, Aslan literally is Jesus), and the battle against evil.
+- The Chronicles of Narnia - for Christianity (according to Word of God, Aslan literally is Jesus), and the battle against evil.

-- The Lion The Witch And The Wardrobe re-enacts the crucifixion story with Jadis the White Witch as Satan, Aslan as Jesus (of course), and Edmund as the unsaved sinner in need of redemption.
+- The Lion, the Witch, and the Wardrobe re-enacts the crucifixion story with Jadis the White Witch as Satan, Aslan as Jesus (of course), and Edmund as the unsaved sinner in need of redemption.
 Lucy and Susan also fill in for the Marys who attend Christ's death and burial.

-- In The Voyage Of The Dawn Treader, Eustace's transformation back from a dragon, and subsequent reform of character, is an allegory for the conversion of St. Paul.
+- In The Voyage of the Dawn Treader, Eustace's transformation back from a dragon, and subsequent reform of character, is an allegory for the conversion of St. Paul.